 Four Wheel Drive

-The Jeep Compass seems to have found its bearings late in life.
+For 2014, the Jeep Compass seems to have at last found its bearings.
 While it arrived seven years ago with some great, innovative ideas but also some glaring inadequacies, over several partial refreshes and significant upgrades Jeep has managed to fine-tune the presentation.
 The 2014 Compass is now more in line with shoppers' expectations—and much more in tune with where true north has been all along, you might say.

 Visually, the ‘mini-Grand Cherokee’ makeover that the Compass received for 2011 took a big step toward righting the awkwardness of the original Compass design that had been introduced for 2007.
 The result was a vehicle that hit the mark in exterior appearance but still left much to be desired because of its coarse, buzzy engines and sluggish continuously variable automatic transmission (CVT).